Make this gluten-free zucchini muffins recipe when you’re overwhelmed with too much zucchini in your garden.

 Preparing the muffin tins: Line a couple of muffin tins with 12 to 18 paper liners.
 I use paper liners because they prevent the muffins from sticking.
 Plus they look nice.

-Making the batter: In a large bowl, whisk together all the dry ingredients.
+Making the batter: In a large mixing bowl, whisk together all the dry ingredients.

 Place the raisins in a small bowl, and sprinkle them a bit of the dry mixture.
 This will prevent the raisins from sinking to the bottom of the muffins while they bake.